 By Patricia Reaney

-LONDON, Nov 17 Reuters - Humans were :cool: born to run and evolved from ape-like creatures into the way they look today probably because of the need to cover long distances and compete for food, scientists said today.
+LONDON, Nov 17 Reuters - Humans were born to run and evolved from ape-like creatures into the way they look today probably because of the need to cover long distances and compete for food, scientists said today.

 From tendons and ligaments in the legs and feet that act like springs and skull features that help prevent overheating, to well-defined buttocks that stabilise the body, the human anatomy is shaped for running.

 We do it because we are good at it.
 We enjoy it and we have all kinds of specialisations that permit us to run well,'' said Daniel Lieberman, a professor of anthropology at Harvard University in Massachusetts.
-There are all kinds of features that we see in the human body that are critical for running,’’ he told Reuters.

-Lieberman and Dennis Bramble, a biology professor at the University of Utah, studied more than two dozen traits that increase humans’ ability to run.
+Lieberman and Dennis Bramble, a biology professor at the University of Utah, studied more than two dozen traits that increase humansβ ability to run.
 Their research is reported in the science journal Nature.

 They suspect modern humans evolved from their ape-like ancestors about two million years ago so they could hunt and scavenge for food over large distances.